developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/MasterMicroservicesWithSpringBootandSpringCloud/Section 4/README.md

 <img src="boundedContext.PNG" alt="some" width="700"/>

 1. If there is bug in this **microservice**, how to identify this one.
-    - We need centralized clock.
+    - We need centralized log.
     - We need monitoring around microservices.

 ### PACK OF CARDS